 During the period, the Company entered into an earn-in agreement whereby the Company can initially earn a 50% interest in the El Diamante property by making cash payment of \$100,000 USD, paying one-half of the property tax and security costs and incurring the cost of 2,000 metres of drilling and related costs over a two-year period.
-Upon completion of its earn-in, the Company can acquire the remaining 50% of the property by payment of \$2.1 million USD or payment of \$1.4 million USD and granting of a 2%NSR.
+Upon completion of its earn-in, the Company can either continue exploration and evaluation activities under a joint venture agreement with current owner of the property, or acquire the remaining 50% of the property by payment of \$2.1 million USD or payment of \$1.4 million USD and granting of a 2%NSR.
 The El Diamante property is located in the State of Sonora, Mexico.